 - Use a medium ice cream scoop to spoon batter on greased cookie sheet

 - Bake 10 minutes.

-I frost these sometimes with my mother's frosting recipe from years and years ago.
+- I frost these sometimes with my mother's frosting recipe.
 I adapted it only by using vegan butter and organic vegan powdered sugar.